-The bump in the columella in the one side is not swelling, but a protrusion of the medial crus, one the caartilages which form the nasal tip and columella.
-The tisssue could also be pusshed up be a displaced cartilage graft in the columella, though it is not swelling.
+The bump in the columella in the one side is not swelling, but a protrusion of the medial crus, one the cartilages which form the nasal tip and columella.
+The tisssue could also be pushed up be a displaced cartilage graft in the columella, though it is not swelling.
 Something is out of place.

 Best of luck, Peter Johnson, MD